 To use the one-handed kneading technique:

-Add all of the ingredients and mix until it becomes a mass using either of the incorporation techniques.
 Place the mass on a work surface in a disc shape.
-Using one hand take the edge of the dough closest to you and fold it over towards the edge furthest away.
-Fold it somewhere between halfway and all the way over, it doesn't really matter.
+Take one hand to the edge of the dough closest to you and fold it over itself and towards its opposite edge.
+Fold it around halfway.
+Take from the bottom again and fold over to the top this time.

-Keep repeating this process for around 20 minutes or until the dough is gassy and elastic.
+Keep repeating this process for 15 - 20 minutes or until the dough is gassy and elastic.
 It’ll become more fluid after a few attempts and is quite therapeutic once you get the hang of it!

 The Rubaud method of hand kneading

 This style of kneading was created by legendary baker Gérard Rubaud.
-It is used to knead wet dough, and very wet dough!
-By moving the dough quickly with wet hands the dough gradually kneads, incorporating plenty of oxygen for the flour.
+It's best for kneading wet dough and very wet dough!
+Moving the dough quickly with wet hands develops the dough whilst incorporating lots of oxygen.

 Using the Rubaud method: